Dylan Carlson Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in MLB.

-- The Cubs' 4.15 team ERA ranks 14th across all league pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.14).

 © 2023 Data Skrive.
 All rights reserved.